Without Swarm Hosts

 FAQ

-Any Linux PC, mini PC, home server, or VPS that can run Docker and has enough CPU, memory, disk, and ports for the game you launch.
+A supported Linux PC, mini PC, home server, or VPS that can run Docker and has enough CPU, memory, disk, and ports for the game you launch.

 Start with your own hardware today